Backyard baseball was what we played when we where kids. Some call it "sand lot".

 As captain, you had to know all the hand gyrations for the bat toss.
 The fist, the two finger and of course, the long reach between the thumb and the pinky.
 Whoever got to the top of the bat first, got first

 Losers had to buy the candy bars for the winners.
 So we played hard.
 The bases on our back yard ball field were pieces of card board.
 We had no equipment other than a glove or two, the broken bat and our baseball.

 No catcher's gear or batting helmets.
 No batting gloves or equipment bags.

 Most of us hit from both sides of the plate too.
 We had to.
 After all, when I was pretending to be Roberto Clemente I batted righty and when I "was" Willie Stargell I batted lefty.

 If someone had an orange soda or a coke, we all drank out of the same bottle.
-When we skinned our knees sliding, we rubbed dirt on it.
+When we skinned our knees sliding, we rubbed dirt on it to stop the bleeding.
 And usually we stopped playing because it got too dark to see!